nyu-mll/jiant/README.md

 To use fastText, we can either use the pretrained vectors or pretrained model.
 The former will have OOV terms while the latter will not, so using the latter is preferred.
 To use the pretrained model, follow the instructions [here](https://github.com/facebookresearch/fastText) (specifically "Building fastText for Python") to setup the fastText package, then download the trained English [model](https://fasttext.cc/docs/en/pretrained-vectors.html) (note: 9.6G). fastText will also need to be built in the jiant environment following [these instructions](https://github.com/facebookresearch/fastText#building-fasttext-for-python).
-To activate fastText model within our framework, set the flag ``--fastText 1`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic; use the pretrained vectors.
+To activate fastText model within our framework, set the flag ``fastText 1`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic; use the pretrained vectors.

 Download the pretrained vectors located [here](https://fasttext.cc/docs/en/english-vectors.html), preferrably the 300-dimensional Common Crawl vectors.
 Set the ``word_emb_file`` to point to the .vec file.